 On July 18th 2011, less than three weeks on since the inception of AFC Rushden & Diamonds, the club announced a major coup with the appointment of Mark Starmer as manager for the club’s inaugural season.
 Starmer brought with him a terrific pedigree in youth football, having just led the Rushden & Diamonds U18s side to a league and cup double.

 It was a great desire of everyone involved in the formation of AFC R&D that something be done to honour the memory of Dale Roberts, the popular Rushden & Diamonds goalkeeper who tragically passed away in December 2010.
-A memorial cup was arranged in his name and will be played every year between AFC R&D U18s and Cleveland Juniors, Dale’s first club.
+A memorial cup was arranged in his name played between AFC R&D U18s and Cleveland Juniors, Dale’s first club.
 Cleveland Juniors won the first ever game 3-2, but the result was immaterial as around £3000 was raised for the Dale Roberts Memorial Fund.
 As a further tribute to Dale, the number 1 shirt was retired indefinitely and presented to his parents, George and Isabel Roberts, prior to the game.

 By the time the new club played their first competitive game on August 25th 2011, around 40 enthusiastic volunteers were assisting the Acting Committee run the club.
 The NYSL game against Daventry Town was attended by 470 supporters, a record attendance for the league.